-It is worth noting that the free public transit policy was complemented by enhancements in the transportation infrastructure, notably through the strategic expansion of the national rail network's capacity.
+It is worth noting that the free public transit policy was complemented by enhancements in the transportation infrastructure, notably through the strategic expansion of the national rail network's capacity and extensions in the tram line coverage.
 In 2017, Luxembourg introduced a tram line traversing Luxembourg City, initially connecting 8 stations.
 The following year saw the line's expansion, adding 3 more stops.
-December 2020 marked another significant extension, enlarging the network by 2 kilometers and incorporating 4 additional stations.
+December 2020 marked another extension, enlarging the network by 2 kilometers and incorporating 4 additional stations.
 By September 2022, the tram network further expanded with the addition of 2 new stations.
 The latter two expansions took place after the free public transportation policy was introduced.
+Because the extension in 2020 aligns exactly with the free transit policy, we can not disentangle the two effects and have to study their impact jointly.
+The most recent extension lies outside our sample period and we do not find evidence that suggests significant effects of the 2017 expansion.
+We will return to the latter aspect in Section 5.1.

 Currently, the tram stretches over 10 kilometers, serving 17 stations, and includes 6 major interchanges (Département de la mobilité et des transports, 2024).
 Luxembourg plans to further introduce 3 more tramlines by the end of 2035 (Luxtoday, 2022).

-With a substantial number of cross-border commuters, Luxembourg has focused on improving parking availability, particularly near border areas.
+Additionally, with a substantial number of cross-border commuters, Luxembourg also prioratized improving parking availability, particularly near border areas.
 Additionally, through negotiations with neighboring transport networks, fares for cross-border transport have been lowered (Ministry of Mobility and Public Works, 2020).
-As a result, the new scheme is designed to benefit not only residents but also those commuting from neighboring countries.
+Consequently, the new scheme is designed to benefit not only residents but also commuters from neighboring countries.
 The strategic objective for 2025 is to reduce congestion during peak hours while transporting 20% more people than in 2017.